 A credential evaluation can be a good marketing tool for employment.
 It helps employers understand the equivalency of your education to ensure that you are qualified for the position.
 For example, some employers may require that a candidate have a bachelor’s degree to be eligible for the position.
 Through the equivalency statement on your résumé, you can assure the hiring manager that you are qualified for the role.
 Without that, the employer may have thrown your résumé into the “no” pile very quickly.

 Mention that your credentials have been evaluated and authenticated in the education section of your résumé.
 List all of the credentials that were validated along with their U.S. or Canadian academic equivalencies.
 You can find the equivalency statement on your evaluation report; it may be something similar to: “Evaluated by World Education Services (WES), as equivalent to a four-year Canadian bachelor’s degree.”

 You can also bring your credential evaluation report to any interviews to provide the employer with proof of your academic accomplishments.

-Before you begin with an evaluation for the purpose of professional licensure, first consult the licensing body to determine the type and issuing provider that they work with.
-Some licensing bodies conduct evaluations in-house; others may specify which organization you must go to for an evaluation.
+Before you begin with an evaluation for the purpose of professional licensure, consult the licensing board.
+Ask what type of evaluation report they need and if there is a particular provider that they use.
+Some licensing boards conduct evaluations in-house; others may specify which organization you must go to for an evaluation.